English English Español Español العربية العربية

 Yes.
 Isn’t that wonderful!

-Unfortunately, no. Educational materials, toys, and trikes would be ineligible under “Program support and materials.”
-Classroom fixtures and furniture such as cabinets, tables, childsize chairs, play sets, and other items that are fixed, such as a water table or sensory table, would be eligible.
+Unfortunately, no. Educational materials, toys, and trikes are ineligible.
+In general, if a child can pick up the item and carry it, it is not eligible under this grant.
+Classroom fixtures and furniture such as cabinets, tables, childsized chairs, play sets, and other items that are fixed, such as a water table or sensory table, are eligible.

-Does replacing siding or roofing qualify for FIF grant funds?
+Does replacing siding or roofing qualify for grant funds?
 (1.23.23)

 Repairing or replacing sections of siding or roofing is eligible.
 Complete replacement or any repairs that require structural work is not eligible.